vfarcic/devops26/manuscript/17-progressive-delivery.md

 We can see that, at some point, we got a message stating that it halted the `advancement` of `jx-go-demo-6.jx-staging` because the `success rate` is below the predefined threshold of `99%`.
 Now, you'll notice that the first failure only halted the advancement, nothing else.
 It took four more such events, separated by the `30s` interval until the `canary` deployment was declared as `failed`.
 The reason for a total of five halts lies in the `threshold` we set to `5`.
 If we'd fail on the first sign of trouble, there would be a high chance that we aborted the rollout due to a temporary issue or a glitch.
 As it is now, the same metric needs to continue being outside the threshold for over two and a half minutes (`5` x `30s`) for the system to consider it a total failure.

-The second to last event shows that it scaled down `jx-go-demo-6.jx-staging` so only the `primary` Pods are left alive.
+The second to last event shows that it scaled down `jx-go-demo-6.jx-staging`, so only the `primary` Pods are left alive.
 Those are the Pods of the old release.

 Finally, the last message tells that it started `rolling back` because of the `failed checks threshold` that `reached 5`.
-What that really means is that it reconfigured Istio `VirtualService` to forward all the requests to the `primary` release.
+What that means is that it reconfigured Istio `VirtualService` to forward all the requests to the `primary` release.
 In other words, it reverted the `VirtualService` to what we had before the deployment started.
-As a matter a fact, every time a `Canary` deployment is finished, the `VirtualService` is configured to send all the requests to `primary` Pods.
-The major difference between a successfull and a failed (rolled back) deployment is whether the primary Pods were changed to use the new release or not.
-The real magic is in the process happening during the deployment, not afterwards.
+As a matter of fact, every time a `Canary` deployment is finished, the `VirtualService` is configured to send all the requests to `primary` Pods.
+The significant difference between a successful and a failed (rolled back) deployment is whether the primary Pods were changed to use the new release or not.
+The real magic is in the process happening during the deployment, not afterward.

 If you take a look at the figure 17-8, you'll notice that it is almost the same as 17-7.
 The only significant difference (at least inside that diagram) is that the version of the primary Pods is left intact.